alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 This guide can be read as-is and is designed to provide quick, actionable recommendations.

-If you want to dig deeper, take a spin through [Zen and the Art of Server Monitoring](zen-and-the-art-of-server-monitoring.md).
+If you want to dig deeper, take a spin through [Zen and the Art of System Monitoring](zen-and-the-art-of-system-monitoring.md).
 It will give you a systematic framework for thinking about system monitoring.

 Next, read [How to Set Alerts](how-to-set-alerts.md) to get a deeper understanding of how to build intelligent alerts and set notification thresholds properly.
 The primary goal here is to minimize false alarms without missing real incidents.